 We've also added an Elsa sticker to our spray bottles and call it "Elsa's Magic Spray" because that's what my picky eater is into at the moment.
 Who says you can't have a sprinkle of that "Disney Magic" at home?...You're Welcome! 🎶

 Guess what?!
-This trick works on my 5 and 10 year old too!
-Triple win!
+This trick works on older kiddos too!

 I hope some of these mom hacks for picky eaters were helpful to you!